rust-lang/blog.rust-lang.org/content/targeted-attacks.md

 These attackers are setting up new but legitimate seeming company profiles, including plausible LinkedIn presences, in order to pass cursory inspection.

+A [previous attack of this form][grack] targeted many prominent Rust developers in June, and, last month, the [`arrayref` crate was briefly compromised through similar attacks][arrayref].
+At this moment we do not know if these are all a part of the same campaign.

+This attack style is [known to be used by the DPRK][dprk], and has been [seen outside of the Rust community as well][ashishb].

 ## What you can do

 Please take extra care in the near term.
 Be appropriately suspicious of cold